smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 As the automation around releases and testing grew the walkthroughs outlining deploying and validation the system became obsolete.
 Along with smaller releases we were able to slim down the documentation to highlight just what had changed from the previous release.
-More collaboratin with our clients helped us focus the documentation on their concerns and use cases.
+More collaboration with our clients helped us focus the documentation on their concerns and use cases.
 Having our clients involved earlier in the releases further streamlined what documentation was needed.

-Our biggest documenation break through came when we moved the change log into source control along with the rest of the code.
+Our biggest documentation breakthrough came when we moved the change log into source control along with the rest of the code.
 While this might seem like a small thing it made a very big difference.
 Developers could maintain their flow while adding features and update documentation all in the same pull request.
 We use a simple markdown file within the repository highlighting changes for each version.
 These documents are now the developer's responsibility to keep up to date.
-No longer can documentation be an after thought and instead is done along side all the other work.
+No longer can documentation be an afterthought and instead is done alongside all the other work.

 To clearly show a release's impact we started to adopt [semantic versioning][semver].
-I would highly recommend reading the overview as [semantic versioning][semver] is a great stratedgy for managing API's and their compatibility.
+I would highly recommend reading the overview as [semantic versioning][semver] is a great strategy for managing API's and their compatibility.
 This change in particular felt hit or miss.
 It started as extra work near the end of a release to bump all version numbers.
 Due to this late addition it would often accidentally need to be done release day.
 This was